DouglasNeuroInformatics/OpenDataCapture/apps/marketing/src/content/docs/en/concepts/design-principles.md

 4. REST APIs are easy to document and understand, which is essential for ensuring that future developers can build new services, such as data-driven clinical care systems based on machine learning and artificial intelligence.

 5. REST APIs are easy to test and debug, which is crucial for building a robust, secure, and maintainable platform.

+### Internationalization

+The platform must be fully accessible in either English or French.
+The approach to internationalization taken should allow for the inclusion of additional locales with relative ease.